SWE-Tech-Team-2025/Software-Voxci/README.md

 # SWE Tech Team Software!

-Desktop App for communicating with the testing device via connection to an ESP32
+Desktop App for communicating with the testing device via connection to an ESP32 via sockets

 # Extra steps outlined by web dev:

 Install instructions on Windows:
-Bring up command pallet (ctrl + shift + p in VSCode) Use existing venv for Python
+Bring up command pallet (ctrl + shift + p in VSCode) or type in source and then the path to the Python in the venv Use existing venv for Python
 Test this using 'which python' checking to see that the path leads to the repository path Use poetry add to add dependencies for the venv to run the Python app